DYNIO1999/FlappyBirdAI/README.md

 # FlappyBirdAI
-Vulkan with Neural Network in Flappy Bird
+ Flappy Bird with AI in OpenGL